What is meant by Barotropic flow?

 What is a barotropic atmosphere?

-READ ALSO: What happens when you hash a file?
+READ ALSO: What do you call a person who loves wildlife?

 A state of the atmosphere in which density depends only upon pressure, that is, a state such that surfaces of constant pressure and constant density coincide, so that the geostrophic wind is independent of height.